COMET

 Load Data

-By convention, for a panel-structured data with more than two periods, period \(0\) is when the treatment is implemented and all other period numbers refer to the number of periods after (before if negative) treatment implementation.
+By convention, for a panel-structured data with more than two periods, period \(0\) is when the treatment is implemented and all other period numbers refer to the number of periods after (positive) and before (negative) treatment implementation.

 set.seed(999)